Get all the latest data for Cebu

 Which areas in Cebu have historically appreciated the most recently?

-Here are the approximate appreciation figures for these top-performing Cebu areas:
+Here are the approximate appreciation figures for each of these top-performing Cebu areas:

-• Cebu IT Park: Similar 5% to 7% annual growth, with premium towers exceeding this range.
+• Cebu IT Park (Barangay Apas): similar 5% to 7% annual growth, with premium towers exceeding this range

-The main driver of above-average appreciation in these Cebu areas is the combination of job density, retail amenities, and land constraint that creates natural barriers to oversupply while sustaining tenant demand.
+The main driver of above-average appreciation in these Cebu areas is the combination of job density, major retail anchors (Ayala, SM), and physical land constraint that creates natural barriers to oversupply while sustaining tenant demand across cycles.

 By the way, you will find much more detailed trends and forecasts in our pack covering there is to know about buying a property in Cebu.

-Sources and methodology: we analyzed historical price data from Bamboo Routes and Colliers Philippines Metro Cebu reports.
-We tracked the CCLEX impact on Cordova land values through news archives and developer records.
-Our own five-year transaction database confirms these appreciation patterns for prime Cebu locations.
+Sources and methodology: we analyzed historical price data from Colliers Philippines Metro Cebu reports and tracked the CCLEX impact on Cordova land values through local news archives.
+We also referenced the BSP Residential Property Price Index for national appreciation benchmarks.
+Our internal price-tracking database for Cebu added granularity to these estimates.

 Which neighborhoods in Cebu are expected to see price growth in coming years?

-The neighborhoods in Cebu expected to see the strongest price growth in coming years are Cebu IT Park (Barangay Apas), SRP-adjacent prime projects, the BRT corridor neighborhoods, and Mandani Bay in Mandaue.
+The Cebu neighborhoods expected to see the strongest price growth in the coming years are Cebu Business Park in Barangay Luz, Cebu IT Park in Barangay Apas, the SRP-adjacent prime projects near Mambaling and Inayawan, and the Mandaue waterfront zone around the Mandani Bay development.

-Projected annual price growth for these high-potential Cebu neighborhoods:
+Here are the projected annual price growth ranges for each of these high-potential Cebu neighborhoods:

-• Cebu IT Park (Barangay Apas): 5% to 7% annual growth supported by BPO expansion and BRT access.
+• Cebu Business Park (Barangay Luz): steady 5% to 7% annually, supported by Ayala ecosystem stability

-The single most important catalyst expected to drive future price growth in these Cebu neighborhoods is the completion of the BRT system and continued infrastructure investments that reduce traffic friction and expand the radius of livable, connected neighborhoods.
+The single most important catalyst expected to drive future price growth in these Cebu neighborhoods is the combination of infrastructure delivery (particularly the BRT system along SRP-to-IT Park and the 4th Cebu-Mactan Bridge) and the continued expansion of BPO and tourism employment that keeps rental demand strong and vacancy rates low in well-located areas.

 What Do Locals and Expats Really Think About Different Areas in Cebu?